The historic George H. Brimhall Building

-The newly-renovated Bradley Agency Public Relations Laboratory is located in Room 116 and features collaborative workspaces, individual workspaces, and computers with access to software for content and creative work, as well as advanced social media analytics such as Nuvi.
-From this workspace Communications students studying public relations practice what they’ve learned in classes by working on real campaigns.
+The newly-renovated Y Digital Agency is located in Room 116 and features collaborative workspaces, individual workspaces, and computers with access to software for content and creative work, as well as advanced social media analytics such as Nuvi.
+From this workspace, Communications students practice what they’ve learned in classes by working on real campaigns.

 This room stores audio and visual recording equipment while it is not in use.
 Communications students and faculty can checkout this equipment during normal hours.
 Equipment includes: